tuesy/redshift-ruby-tutorial/README.md

 ### Verifying Your Cluster

-Now, let's try connecting to your cluster using Postico.
+Now, let's try connecting to your cluster using [Postico](https://eggerapps.at/postico/).
 You'll need to create a Favorite and fill in the info you used to create the cluster.
-Note that the "Host" value should not contain the port on the end.

 ![Screenshot](https://13217-presscdn-0-50-pagely.netdna-ssl.com/code/wp-content/uploads/2015/09/Postico_Favorites.png)